lachlan-ibm/ibmvia_autoconf/docs/appliance.rst

 Cluster Configuration
 =====================

-    .. note:: PKI required to connect to any servers should be defined in the the `ssl_certificates` property.
+    .. note:: PKI required to connect to any servers should be defined in the `ssl_certificates` property using either file imports or URL loading in the `signer_certificates` list.

 .. raw:: html